Technical 5 min read

 But if your business handles client data, health information, legal documents, or financial records, the default is not good enough.
 And “we take privacy seriously” is not an architecture.

-Perth AI Consulting delivers AI opportunity audits for small and medium businesses.
+Perth AI Consulting delivers AI opportunity analysis for small and medium businesses.
 Start with a conversation.

 More from Thinking